 Read more: 5 reasons to consolidate your lost pensions

-You can track down your lost pension pots using our Pension Provider Search Tool, which uses the name of your former employer and the dates you worked to find your pots.
+If you need extra help, our Pension Provider Search Tool uses the name of your former employer and the dates you worked to find your pots.
 In the case you can’t immediately provide the details of your old provider, our team of Pension Detectives will get to work searching for your pension provider.

 Before getting started, you should know there are some cases where you won’t be able to transfer a pension to us: